ale-rinaldi/mb-sequence-parser/README.md

 # mb-sequence-parser
-A Node.js library to parse MB Studio spot Sequences.dat and Customers.dat files.
+A Node.js library to parse MB Studio spot Sequences.dat files.
 It can be useful to migrate MB Studio spot setup to another automation software.

 The file format specifications are obtained with clean-room design, no copyright infringement intended.